 Not convinced yet?
 Still not sure if Facebook Lead Ads is the right fit for you and your business?

 Nowadays there are few niches of businesses that can stay out of Facebook influence.
-Just think of the fact that there are over 1.74 billion mobile monthly ACTIVE users worldwide, which implies that Facebook is too big to be ignored.
+Just think of the fact that over 98.3% of Facebook users connect through the mobile on a monthly basis, which implies that Facebook is too big to be ignored.

 Facebook Lead Ads, is an exceptional way of promoting your product or service, and at the same time, as mentioned previously in this article, also boosting brand awareness.
 To understand the variety of Facebook usage, you should check out the following blog posts where we provide different tips in relation to the business that you are in, to get the most advantage using Facebook Lead Ads for your campaign:

 How to set up Facebook Lead Ads